wpmarketingteam/WP5.6Marcomms/Questions and Answers/2_twenty_twenty_one_theme.md

 **Status: Version 2020/11/25.
 This is being finalized with the Release Squad.**

-# Twenty Twenty One Theme
+# Twenty Twenty-One Theme

-Introducing Twenty Twenty One which is the default theme with this release. https://make.wordpress.org/core/2020/09/23/introducing-twenty-twenty-one/
+Introducing Twenty Twenty-One which is the default theme with this release. https://make.wordpress.org/core/2020/09/23/introducing-twenty-twenty-one/